-The tournament is one of the few places where you can see top ATP and WTA players playing together and against each other.
+The mixed tournament is one of the few places where you can see top ATP and WTA players playing together and against each other.

 A good example of this was when Roger Federer and Belinda Bencic played Serena Williams and Frances Tiafoe in doubles at the 2019 tournament.